caijun/res4flu/README.md

 ![](fig/periods-SEIR.png)

 -   **Generation time (interval)**
-    -   Definition: In modeling, the generation interval refers to the period of time between the onset of **the infectious period** in a primary case to the onset of **the infectious period** in a secondary case infected by the primary case.
+    -   Definition: In modeling, the generation interval refers to the period of time between the onset of **the infectious period** in a primary case to the onset of **the infectious period** in a secondary case infected by the primary case (Wallinga & Teunis, [2004](#ref-Wallinga.Teunis-AmericanJournalofEpidemiology-2004); Milwid et al., [2016](#ref-Milwid.etal-FrontiersinPublicHealth-2016)).
-    -   Source: Milwid et al. ([2016](#ref-Milwid.etal-FrontiersinPublicHealth-2016)), Wallinga & Teunis ([2004](#ref-Wallinga.Teunis-AmericanJournalofEpidemiology-2004))
     -   Chinese: 世代时间
 -   **Serial interval**
-    -   Definition: In epidemiology, the serial interval is defined as the period of time between the onset of **symptoms** in a primary case to the onset of **symptoms** in a secondary case infected by the primary case.
+    -   Definition: In epidemiology, the serial interval is defined as the period of time between the onset of **symptoms** in a primary case to the onset of **symptoms** in a secondary case infected by the primary case (Fine, [2003](#ref-Fine-AmericanJournalofEpidemiology-2003); Milwid et al., [2016](#ref-Milwid.etal-FrontiersinPublicHealth-2016)).
-    -   Source: Milwid et al. ([2016](#ref-Milwid.etal-FrontiersinPublicHealth-2016)), Fine ([2003](#ref-Fine-AmericanJournalofEpidemiology-2003)).
     -   Chinese: 传代间期
 -   **Morbidity (rate)**
     -   Definition: Morbidity is another term for illness.